Here you will find a curated list of quality educational resources available online for free, to help you learn machine learning.

 By Fei-Fei Li, Andrej Karpathy and Justin Johnson - Stanford University

 CS224n is a merger of Stanford's previous CS224n Natural Language Processing course and CS224d Deep Learning for Natural Language Processing, which I still list below.
-This series of lectures was deliverd during winter 2017, and through it you will learn to implement, train, visualize and invent your own neural network models.
+This series of lectures was delivered during winter 2021, and through it you will learn to implement, train, visualize and invent your own neural network models.
 The course introduces cutting-edge research in deep learning applied to NLP, including all models previously covered in CS224d, along with recent models using a memory component.
-If you prefer to read notes and other suggested readings, you can get them from here.
+If you prefer to read notes and other suggested readings go to the CS224n syllabus.

 By Richard Socher

 CS224d focuses on deep neural network techniques applied to natural language processing, covering topics such as recurrent neural networks, long short-term memory (LSTM) architecture, recursive neural networks, convolutional neural networks for sentence classification and also dynamic memory networks.
-If you prefer to read notes and other suggested readings, you can get them from here.
+If you prefer to read notes and other suggested readings go to the CS224d syllabus page.